AzCEE/azcee.github.io/_posts/2019-02-08-Rendering.md

 ---

 Imagine - you've created a 3d model of your object (interior, mechanism, construction plant etc.) using 3DMax for example.
 After creating a model, you want to obtain a photorealistic image of it.
-This can be done by applying all textures, materials, light sources and camera position.
+This process of applying all textures, materials, light sources and camera position is called *rendering*.
-This image synthesis process is called rendering.
+.
 Depends on complexity of the model, desired quality and size of the outcome picture, it can take hours and days to render just one picture on a creator’s work server.

 Model and image can appear like this:

 ![Model and render](/assets/users/sergeyperus/model-and-frame.png)

-In our example, rendering 1 frame takes 30 min.
+In my example, rendering of 1 frame takes 30 min.
 Now you need to create a short 5 minute movie.
 With 25 fps, you have to render 25x60x5 = 7500 frames.
 It will take you 7500x30 = 156 `days`.
 Not an option to do it on your own, right?
 And even you can double your equimpent - 2.5 month still far from acceptable.

 Of cource, modern market is full of rendering service providers who can help you.